Vigneswaran-Saravanan/Vigneswaran-Saravanan/README.md

 ![Profile picture](New-Banner.jpg)

 ## Vigneswaran Saravanan
-💻 Full-Stack Developer passionate about creating responsive and user-friendly web applications.

-## 💡 About Me
-I’m a **Full-Stack Developer** passionate about building modern, user-friendly applications.
+I’m currently a **Web Development student at Humber College**, passionate about learning how to build modern and responsive web applications.
-I enjoy solving problems, learning new technologies, and collaborating on projects that create real impact.

-- 🎯 Focus: Frontend (HTML, CSS, Bootstrap), Backend (Python, Django), Database (MySQL)
-- ⚡ Interests: Web development, AI tools, and creative design
+Alongside my studies, I’m working on personal projects to sharpen my skills and bring creative ideas to life.

+- 🌱 Currently learning **Frontend & Backend development**
+- 🛠️ Building projects with **HTML, CSS, Bootstrap, Python, Django, and MySQL**
+- 🎯 Goal: To grow as a **Full-Stack Developer** and contribute to real-world projects
-- 🌎 Based in Canada | 📌 Open to opportunities
+- 📍 Based in Canada, open to collaborations and new opportunities

 ---